 What you'll learn:

 From news anchor to entrepreneur and philanthropist, Soledad O’Brien used her passion, strong work ethic and never-give-up attitude to skyrocket her career to household-name status.
-In a fireside chat with editorial director Melissa Hoffmann, Soledad will discuss how she leveraged various communications channels like Twitter to become an influencer and enhance her success and profile, and how she has used that to inspire change in the media landscape.
+In a fireside chat, Soledad will discuss how she leveraged various communications channels like Twitter to become an influencer and enhance her success and profile, and how she has used that to inspire change in the media landscape.

 It’s no secret that audiences are more apt to trust a peer or a personality than a pitch, ad or story that directly from a brand.
 In this session, our experts will walk you through what it takes to build a results-based influencer marketing program that’s moves the needle on your KPIs.